vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

-# Ubuntu (25.04) Gnome, Tweaks-tool and system-wide configurations backup
+# Gnome, Tweaks-tool and system-wide configurations backup

 * Extensions are stored in ```~/.local/share/gnome-shell/extensions```.